INVESTING IN VOLUNTEERS (IIV)

 IIV Achievers, Republic of Ireland (as of November 2020)

-To find out more about the Volunteer Programmes in each of these organisations visit their web sites: Alone, Aware, Camara Education, Cheeverstown, Cope Galway, Depaul, Dublin Simon Community, Focus Ireland, Our Lady’s Hospice & Care Services, St. Francis Hopsice (Raheny & Blancharstown), Seniorline, and Steps Engineers Ireland.
+To find out more about the Volunteer Programmes in each of these organisations visit their web sites: Alone, Aware, Children in Hospital Ireland, Cope Galway, Depaul, Dublin Simon Community, St. Francis Hopsice (Raheny & Blancharstown), Seniorline, Steps Engineers Ireland and Volunteer Ireland.

 “Depaul were delighted to receive Investing in Volunteers in both Northern Ireland and the Republic of Ireland.
 This is special as it recognises the commitment given by our volunteers in our services each day of the year.
 We would simply not be able to achieve all we do without their dedication.
 The difference that volunteers can make in the lives of the people we support should never be underestimated and we are so grateful of their support.
 Investing in Volunteers also recognises the processes and systems that the organisation has put in place to support our volunteers, especially in the work of our volunteer co-ordinators and staff in each of our services.
 We look forward to welcoming many more volunteers through our doors in the years to come and trust they will have an enriching experience as part of the community of Depaul.”